Last Updated on 22nd April 2022 by Pauline

 - Place the shells into the baking dish, but don’t bake yet.

 - Melt the rest of your butter in a separate saucepan on medium heat and add in the flour and pepper.
 Slowly mix in the rest of the milk and bring the mixture of a boil.
 Cook for an additional 2 minutes and then stir in the Parmesan cheese.
 You have just made cheesy white sauce, also called a roux.

 - Pour the roux over the stuffed shells and garnish with seafood seasoning.
 Bake for 30 minutes.
 You will know the seafood stuffed shells are done cooking when they are bubbly.

-These creamy seafood stuffed shells are perfect for lunch or dinnertime, and they are best served piping hot from the
+These creamy seafood stuffed shells are perfect for lunch or dinnertime, and they are best served piping hot from the oven.

 Make It Your Way